San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 14. What contingencies are common in offers?

-The most common contingencies in California purchase offers are inspection, appraisal, and financing, and those show up frequently in both San Francisco and Marin contracts.
-These give buyers time to inspect the property, confirm that the appraised value supports the loan, and secure final loan approval without risking their deposit unnecessarily.
+The most common contingencies in California purchase offers are inspection, appraisal, and financing, and those appear frequently in both San Francisco and Marin contracts.
+They give buyers time to inspect the property, confirm that the appraised value supports the loan, and secure final loan approval without risking their deposit unnecessarily.

-In hotter parts of the San Francisco market, buyers sometimes shorten or waive one or more of these contingencies to be more competitive, especially when disclosures and inspections are provided upfront.
-In Marin, it is still more common—and often expected—to have standard contingency periods in place, although strong listings can see tighter timelines or modified terms.
+In hotter parts of the San Francisco market, buyers sometimes shorten or waive one or more of these to be more competitive, especially when disclosures and inspections are provided upfront.
+In Marin, it is still more common — and often expected — to keep standard contingency periods in place, although strong listings can see tighter timelines or modified terms.

-15. What’s the average DOM and how does it impact strategy?
+15. What's the average days on market (DOM) and how does it impact strategy?

 In San Francisco, well-priced single-family homes in desirable neighborhoods often go into contract in roughly 10–14 days, even though citywide averages that include slower condos and overpriced listings can run 20–30 days or more.
-This means serious buyers need to be fully prepared—pre-approved, clear on comps, and ready to tour quickly—because the best listings can be in contract before a second weekend of showings.
+Serious buyers need to be fully prepared — pre-approved, clear on comps, and ready to tour quickly — because the best listings can be in contract before a second weekend of showings.

-In Marin, overall average DOM tends to be longer—often several weeks—because the market includes a mix of quickly sold, well-prepared homes and properties that sit longer due to price, condition, or location.
-For buyers, that can mean a bit more time to evaluate options, but also more price sensitivity: if a home sits, buyers may negotiate more aggressively, while the best-located, well-priced homes still move faster than the averages suggest.
+In Marin, overall average DOM tends to be longer — often several weeks — because the market mixes quickly sold homes with properties that sit longer due to price, condition, or location.
+For buyers, that can mean more time to evaluate options, but also more price sensitivity: if a home sits, buyers may negotiate harder, while the best-located, well-priced homes still move faster than the averages suggest.

 16. How do HOA fees and assessments affect condo buying?

 HOA dues count toward your monthly housing expense, so higher dues reduce the price you can qualify for and may affect loan approval.
-In San Francisco, HOA fees can be relatively high, especially in amenity-rich or elevator buildings, which means a buyer who qualifies easily for a 1,000,000 single-family home might only qualify for a lower-priced condo once HOA dues are included in the debt-to-income calculation.
+In San Francisco, HOA fees can be relatively high, especially in amenity-rich or elevator buildings, so a buyer who qualifies easily for a $1M single-family home might only qualify for a lower-priced condo once dues are included in the debt-to-income calculation.

-In Marin, many condos and townhomes often have more modest dues but also fewer amenities, and the mix of what is covered (insurance, exterior maintenance, utilities, reserves) can vary widely.
-In both SF and Marin, it is critical to review the HOA’s financials, budget, reserve study, and history of special assessments so you understand whether fees are likely to rise and whether there are upcoming repairs or projects that could lead to additional costs after you buy.
+In Marin, many condos and townhomes have more modest dues but fewer amenities, and what is covered (insurance, exterior maintenance, utilities, reserves) varies widely.
+In both markets, review the HOA's financials, budget, reserve study, and history of special assessments so you understand whether fees are likely to rise and whether upcoming repairs could lead to extra costs after you buy.

 17. What's the property tax rate?